 - Commentaries – The editorial board may commission a commentary from a specialist who can provide timely analysis on topics relevant to contemporary scholarship.

 Spelling and style

 All submissions should follow the APA Style Guide and use British English spelling.
 Please use standard British English spelling of words such as ‘centre’ or ‘behaviour’.
-Where British English has alternative spellings of words such as ‘recognize’/‘recognise’, please use the ‘s’ form, e.g., ‘summarise’.
+Where British English has alternative spellings of words such as ‘recognize’/‘recognise’, please use the ‘s’ form, e.g., ‘recognise’.

 You can read PJP’s publication ethics and malpractice statement here.